 1. INTRODUCTION

 Banana (Musa sp.) is the second most important fruit crop in India next to mango.
 It is year round availability, affordability, varietal range, taste, nutritive and medicinal value makes it the favourite fruit among all classes of people.
 It has also good export potential.
-Banana evolved in the humid tropical regions of South East Asia with India as one of its centre of origin.
+Banana evolved in the humid tropical regions of South East Asia with India as one of its center of origin.
 Modern edible varieties have evolved from the two species – Musa acuminata and Musa balbisiana and belong to Musaceae family.
 As per the latest statistics available [3], the annual Banana production in India is 330.61 Lakh ton from an area of 9,24,140 ha with an average productivity of 35.75 t/ha.
 Banana cultivated throughout country.
 Karnataka, Kerala, Tamil Nadu, Andhra Pradesh, Maharashtra, Gujarat and Uttar Pradesh are the major Banana producing states in India’

 The need of present era is to increase the productivity of each and every crop.
 This could be achieved by adopting improved production practice, high yield varieties and new technologies of crop.
 Krishi Vigyan Kendra, Konehalli, Tiptur conducted frontline demonstrations at farmers’ field.
 The main objective of frontline demonstration is to demonstrate newly released crop production and protection technologies and its management practices at the farmer’s field under different agro-climatic regions and farming situation and also convincing farmers and extension functionaries together about the Banana production technologies for further wide scale diffusion.
 Keeping in view of an effective extension approach of frontline demonstrations for dissemination of Banana production technology, its impact of FLDs conducted to be assessed.
 Therefore, the present study was conducted on impact of frontline demonstration in adoption of production technology and economics of Banana production at farmers field of Tumakuru district.